tuupola/micropython-mpu6886/README.md

     utime.sleep_ms(1000)
 ```

-By default the library returns 3-tuple of X, Y, Z axis values for either acceleration, gyroscope and magnetometer ie compass.
+By default the library returns 3-tuple of X, Y, Z axis values for acceleration and gyroscope.
 Default units are `m/s^2`, `rad/s` and `°C`.
 It is possible to also get acceleration values in `g` and gyro values `deg/s`.
 See the example below.

 ```python
 import utime